ApolloAuto/apollo/modules/prediction/README.md

 * **Social Interaction evaluator**: this model is used for pedestrians, for short term trajectory prediction.
 It uses social LSTM.
 This evaluator was created for caution level obstacles

-* **Semantic LSTM evaluator**: this evaluator is used in the new Caution Obstacle model to generate short term trajectory points which are calculated using CNN and LSTM
+* **Semantic LSTM evaluator**: this evaluator is used in the new Caution Obstacle model to generate short term trajectory points which are calculated using CNN and LSTM.
+Both vehicles and pedestrians are using this same model, but with different parameters

 ### Predictor